the default time uint is millisecond while ndn-cxx uses nanosecond

 ndn-cxx uses Boost time functions which force things to nanoseconds.
 But jNDN doesn't use Boost.
 The Common Client Libraries API is designed to be consistent across languages like Java, Python, etc. It is not hard-wired to Boost like ndn-cxx.

-#4 Updated by Haitao Zhang over 1 year ago
+#4 Updated by Haitao Zhang almost 2 years ago

 I need to correct myself first: ndn-cxx uses "microseconds", which is consistent with the Name Conventions document; while ccl uses "milliseconds".